HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 Dynamic ads have been around for a while, appearing on other websites as ads for the products a customer was looking at in a previous browsing session.

-Generative AI can refine this with more nuanced knowledge of a customer’s past searches, previously viewed items, and buying history and create ads that are visually most likely to drive action.
+Generative AI in digital marketing refines this with more nuanced knowledge of a customer’s past searches, previously viewed items, and buying history to create ads that are visually most likely to drive action.

 For example, if someone browses through a specific eyeshadow brand, AI helps showcase eyeshadows in similar shades from different brands within the same budget.